selvi-aras/RLT/README.md

 # RLT
 Data generation and optimization codes of the paper _A Reformulation-Linearization Technique for Optimization over Simplices_ by _Aras Selvi, Dick den Hertog, and Wolfram Wiesemann (2021)_.

 The preprint (version of 8 May 2021) is available on [Optimization Online](http://www.optimization-online.org/DB_FILE/2020/11/8098.pdf).
-The paper is presented at [OR63](https://www.theorsociety.com/events/annual-conference/).
+The paper is presented at [OR63](https://www.theorsociety.com/events/annual-conference/), and at the [2022 INFORMS Computing Society Conference](https://ics2022tampa.eng.usf.edu/).

 Update: On 13 September 2021, this paper is accepted for a publication in _Mathematical Programming_.
 On 5 November 2021, it is published online (see [Springer Link page](https://rdcu.be/cATD4))